deckhouse/deckhouse/ee/modules/110-istio/docs/USAGE.md

 ## Circuit Breaker

-The `outlierDetection` settings in the [DestinationRule](istio-cr.html#destinationrule) CR help to determine whether some endpoints do not behave as expected.
+The `outlierDetection` settings in the [DestinationRule](istio-cr.html#destinationrule) custom resource help to determine whether some endpoints do not behave as expected.
 Refer to the [Envoy documentation](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/upstream/outlier) for more details on the Outlier Detection algorithm.

+Example:

 ```yaml
 apiVersion: networking.istio.io/v1beta1